Tay Za: Business holdings

 His major business interests include Htoo Group and Air Bagan, the country's first and only fully privately owned airline.
 In 2006–2007, Htoo Trading, a division of Htoo Holdings involved in teak log exports, was Burma's top private exporter and fifth largest overall, with gross revenues of $65.1 million.
 He began his career in the 1980s and started Htoo Group in the early 1990s to extract timber from Burma's forests.

 Other activities include construction, tourism, infrastructure projects, and mobile phone services.
-He enters into banking business and sets up Asia Green Development Bank when a license was granted by military junta in 2010 before giving up its power after general election.
+He entered the banking industry and set up Asia Green Development Bank when a licence was granted by military junta in 2010 before giving up its power after general election.
 His bank was sanctioned by US Government soon after it was established.
-But it was removed from sanction list in 2013.
+But it was removed from the list in 2013.

 He was an arms broker for ex-military regime, helping to buy military hardware from Russia.

 Tay Za's airline Air Bagan is the main sponsor of Yangon United Football Club, one of the nine professional football clubs in Myanmar competing for the Myanmar National League (MNL) title.
 His son is chairman of the club.

+He kept a low profile while the National League for Democracy was in power, making a comeback after the 2021 coup when he joined a high-ranking military delegation to Moscow in May 2022 for the procurement of arms and military hardware.
+The military council allows Tay Za's Htoo Group to import over US$5.4 million worth of palm oil per month to Myanmar.